findamak/bitcoin-lightning-node/README.md

 #docker exec -it lab-lightning-1 bash -c "lncli getinfo | grep block_height"
 ```

 Lastly, check that the bitcoin and lightning application ports are exposed on your host so that you can expose these to the internet if you like.
 If working, you will get a blank screen.
-Use "Ctrl+]" and type "quit" to return to a prompt.
+Type `Ctrl+]` and then `quit` to return to a prompt.
 ```sh
 #telnet localhost 9735
 #telnet localhost 8333